 Wave mechanics and the Schroedinger equation, the harmonic oscillator, introduction to Dirac notation, angular momentum and spin, the hydrogen atom, atomic structure, time-independent perturbation theory, atomic spectra, and applications.
 Prerequisite: MATH 252 or 254; PHYS 285 or ENSC 380 or CHEM 260, with a minimum grade of C-.
 Corequisite: PHYS 211; MATH 310.
 Quantitative.

 Physics of elementary particles.
 Symmetries, strong interactions, electromagnetic interactions, weak interaction.
-Prerequisite: PHYS 385 or CHEM 464, with a minimum grade of C- or permission of the department.
-Recommended: PHYS 380.
-Students with credit for NUSC 485 may not take this course for further credit.
+Prerequisite: PHYS 385 or CHEM 364, with a minimum grade of C- or permission of the department.
 Quantitative.

 and could include one of: